- Get link

 This word in daily conversation usually collocates with the word [banget].
 So, you will hear [males banget] often in daily conversation in Indonesia.

-Males banget if translated word for word into English, the translation would be [too lazy].
-But, when you hear Indonesian people say this phrase [males banget], it actually means that they do not want to do something, or they do not like doing it.
+[Males banget], if translated word for word into English, the translation would be [too lazy].
+But, when you hear Indonesian people say this phrase [males banget], it actually means that they do not want to do something or do not like doing it.

 [Males] is informal.
 The formal form is [malas].
 In daily conversation, we usually use this form [males] instead of [malas].[Malas] or [males] literally means lazy, but [males] can also mean that you don't want to do something or you hate doing it.